Arvinth-Krishna/Reco-PC-Server/README.md

 		- download => saves a file from a direct url to the HD

 * !helpme or !helpme *command*
-	> shows Chimera help, listing commands of shows help for a specific command, e.g: !helpme screenshot
+	> shows Chimera help, listing commands of shows help for a specific command,

+                 e.g: !helpme screenshot

 * !hibernate or !hibernate *seconds*
-	> hibernates your computer immediately or with a time delay in minutes, e.g: !hibernate 30
+	> hibernates your computer immediately or with a time delay in minutes,

+                 e.g: !hibernate 30

 * !launch *shortcut*
     > launches a custom shortcut you placed in the shortcuts folder

+                 e.g: !launch Application_Name_in_Shortcut_Folder

 * !lock or !lock *seconds*
-	> locks your computer immediately or with a time delay in minutes, e.g: !lock 30
+	> locks your computer immediately or with a time delay in minutes,

+                 e.g: !lock 30

 * !log *param* or !log *param* *date*
-	> turns on or off chat logging or show log for given date (defaults to today), e.g: !log show 2021-02-08
+	> turns on or off chat logging or show log for given date (defaults to today),

+                 e.g: !log show 2021-02-08

 * !logoff or !logoff *seconds*
-	> logs off your user immediately or with a time delay in minutes, e.g: !logoff 30
+	> logs off your user immediately or with a time delay in minutes,

+                 e.g: !logoff 30

 * !media *command* or !media *command* *repeat_n_times*
 	> controls computer media playback and volume once or repeatedly, e.g: !media prev 2

                 list of commands:
 		- vol-up
 		- vol-down
 		- vol-mute